 Virtually no maintenance as solar panels last over 30 years.
 Creates jobs by employing solar panel manufacturers, solar installers, etc. and in turn, helps the economy.
 Ability to live grid free if all power generated provides enough for the home/building.

 Can be installed virtually anywhere; from a field to a building.
 You can use batteries to store extra power for use at night and other works as well.
 Solar can be used to heat water, power homes and buildings, and even power cars.
 It will be much safer than the traditional electric current.

 Disadvantages of Solar Energy

-That’s all for Solar Energy Advantages and Disadvantages, Solar energy will be very useful to people where they can’t produce electricity by building hydro powers.
-Solar energy is one of the easiest sources to utilize for the electricity.
+That’s all for Solar Energy Advantages and Disadvantages, Solar energy will be very useful to people who can’t produce electricity by building hydro powers.
+Solar energy is one of the easiest sources to utilize for electricity.